2022 Harvard Crimson men's volleyball team

-The 2022 Harvard Crimson men's volleyball team represents Harvard University in the 2022 NCAA Division I & II men's volleyball season.
-The Crimson, led by 12th year head coach Brian Baise, play their home games at Malkin Athletic Center.
-The Crimson are members of the EIVA and return to play after missing the 2021 season due to the corona virus cancelled Ivy League seasons.
+The 2022 Harvard Crimson men's volleyball team represented Harvard University in the 2022 NCAA Division I & II men's volleyball season.
+The Crimson, led by 12th year head coach Brian Baise, played their home games at Malkin Athletic Center.
+The Crimson were members of the EIVA and returned to play after missing the 2021 season due to the corona virus cancelled Ivy League seasons.
 They were picked to finish sixth in the EIVA preseason poll.